ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: ShiftKD : Framework to Evaluate Knowledge Distillation to Distribution Shift

-\textbf{Types of Distribution shift.} To better study the performance of KD under distributional shift, we propose to characterize how features change in the downstream domain.
-Inspired by the real world, \citet{ye2022ood} formalize the distribution shift into two types of $P^e(X)$ and $P^e(Y | X)$, namely \emph{diversity shift} and \emph{correlation shift}.
-The nontrivial shifts lead to large differences across environments, rendering KD vulnerable to overfitting with different poor teaching.
+To better study the performance of KD under distributional shift, we propose to characterize how features change in the downstream domain.
+Given a training dataset $D_{tr}=\{D^e = (X^e, Y^e)\}_{e=1}^K$, each are sampled from the joint distribution $P^e_{XY}$.
+The input $X$ is determined by the semantic factor $Se$ and the variation factor $V$ based on causal theory, while the output $Y$ is determined by $Se$ independently.
+Inspired by the real world, \citet{ye2022ood} formalize the distribution shift into two types, namely \emph{diversity shift} and \emph{correlation shift}.

-\textbf{Diversity shift} describes the fact that each environment in the dataset represents a diversity of characteristics in domains.
-For example, learning the images from the domain of art painting, but testing on the cartoon-style samples (such as \Cref{fig:dog_ng} Left). \textbf{Correlation shift} is caused by spurious correlations in the data that have received more recent attention.
-For example, the MNIST variant, CMNIST~\citep{arjovsky2019invariant}, consists of the digits with red or green, but flipping the strong correlation of colors and labels in different environments (such as \Cref{fig:dog_ng} Right).
-This thus creates correlation shift that confuses the student.
-Detailed quantification and examples can be found in \Cref{sec: quanti-shift}.
-By studying these areas, we can better understand poor performance and learn how to deal with it.
-Further details of the approach will be provided below.
+\emph{Diversity shift} describes the fact that each environment in the dataset represents a diversity of characteristics in domains.
+For example, learning the images from the domain of art painting, but testing on the cartoon-style samples (such as \cref{fig:dog_ng} Left). \emph{Correlation shift} is caused by spurious correlations in the data that have received more recent attention.
+For example, the MNIST variant, ColorMNIST~\citep{arjovsky2019invariant}, consists of the digits with red or green, but flipping the strong correlation of colors and labels in different environments (such as \cref{fig:dog_ng} Right).
+The quantification formula of two shifts is defined to support the comprehension and evaluation of KD algorithms, respectively: